 PJM will calculate reconciled Transmission Congestion charges for EDCs and Retail Load Aggregators (a.k.a.
-Electric Generation Suppliers) for past months' billings.
-The reconciliation kWh data must be supplied to PJM by the EDCs, and represents the difference between the scheduled Retail Load Responsibility InSchedule (in MWh) and the "actual" usage based on metered data.
+Electric Generation Suppliers) for past monthly billings on a two month lag.
+The reconciliation kWh data must be supplied to PJM by the EDCs no later than the last day of the billing month that is two months after the original billing month.
+For example, all reconciliation data for January must be submitted by March 31 at 23:59. represents the difference between the scheduled Retail Load Responsibility or Wholesale Load Responsibility InSchedule (in MWh) and the "actual" usage based on metered data.
 This hourly kWh data must be reported separately for each applicable InSchedule contract.